nicomalgeri/ASC/README.md

 ## Deployment
 There is no build step.
 Any static host (GitHub Pages, Netlify, Vercel, S3/CloudFront, etc.) can serve the files by pointing the host to the repo root or uploading `index.html` plus the `assets/` directory.

+### GitHub Pages
+- Pages deploys from the repository root (`main` branch).
+All assets, CSS, and JS live in the root `assets/` directory alongside `index.html`.
+- `.nojekyll` is present so GitHub Pages serves everything as plain static files.
+- If port 8000 is in use locally, you can run `npx http-server -p 8001 .` and browse http://localhost:8001.